jawordpressorg/community-handbook/meetup-organizer/getting-started/optimizing-your-meetup-page.md

 # Optimizing Your Meetup Page

-There are two universal questions people ask themselves when deciding whether to join your meetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area..
+There are two universal questions people ask themselves when deciding whether to join your meetup.
 The first is “ARE they Like me?”
 The second question is “WILL they like me?”

 So when someone is looking at a Meetup page, their choice to attend an event will be influenced by whether what they see about your group seems as if it will fit them.